 Management systems are made up of a series of interconnected elements that drive the continual improvement of a particular discipline or aspect of an organization (e.g., safety, quality, environment).
-These elements all serve to support the overarching purpose of the system: to drive continual improvement toward a policy, vision or value expectation.
-Figure 1 (p.
-20) depicts management system elements as part of a strategic continual improvement cycle or engine in a define-measure-analyze-improve-control (DMAIC) format.
-DMAIC is a data-driven quality approach integral to six sigma methodology that is used to improve processes (see "DMAIC Cycle Expectations" sidebar).
+These elements all serve to support the overarching purpose of the system: to drive continual improvement toward a policy, vison or value expectation.
+Figure 1 depicts management system elements as part of a strategic continual improvement cycle or engine in a define-measure-analyze-improve-control (DMAIC) format.
+DMAIC is a data-driven quality approach integral to six sigma methodology that is used to improve processes.
 Although it is traditionally used for process improvement initiatives (tactics), in this case we are using it to organize the continual improvement elements of a management system (a strategic process, explained further in Susca, 2018).
-This OSH continual improvement engine develops its horsepower from the three core elements in the center of Figure 1 (p.
-20):
+This OSH continual improvement engine develops its horsepower from the three core elements in the center of Figure 1: